RahmatSaeedi/focals/readme.md

 * _youthfulness()_ : Returns the number of vampires to the original vampire
 * _isMoreSeniorThan( someVampire )_ : Returns true if this vampire is more senior than the other vampire (_someVampire_).
 * _closestCommonAncestor( someVampire )_ : Returns the closest common ancestor of two vampires.
-* _totalNumberOfDescendents()_ : Counts the total number of descendents that this vampire has
+* _totalNumberOfDescendants()_ : Counts the total number of descendants that this vampire has
+* _vampireWithName(name)_ : Returns the vampire object with that name, or null if no descendant-vampire with that name exists

 ### Mocha Chai Test
 To run the test, issue the following commad `npm test -- test/vampr.js`

-The output should be simmillar to thee following:
+The output should be simillar to thee following:
 ```bash
 > mocha "test/vampr.js"